DataDog/dd-sdk-flutter/packages/datadog_grpc_interceptor/README.md

 # Datadog gRPC Interceptor / Plugin

-> A plugin for use with the 1DatadogSdk1, used to track performance of gRPC and enable Datadog Distributed Tracing.
+> A plugin for use with the `DatadogSdk`, used to track performance of gRPC and enable Datadog Distributed Tracing.

 > ⚠️ This plugin is still in Alpha / Developer Preview.